 The company specializes in fast food and restaurant delivery, partnering with both global chains and local eateries.

 Uber Eats is the food ordering branch of Uber, one of the world’s largest ridesharing companies.

 The platform launched in 2014.
 While it has a slightly smaller presence than DoorDash in North America, it serves over 6,000 cities across 45 countries.

 Like DoorDash, Uber Eats lets users order from their favorite restaurants.

 Requirements and Availability

-One perk of working for either delivery app is the easy registration process.
+One perk of working for either driver app is the easy registration process.

-To sign up for DoorDash, you provide your name, email, address, SSN, and vehicle information.
+To sign up for DoorDash, you provide your name, email, address, Social Security Number, and vehicle information.

 After you pass a background check, DoorDash sends you an activation kit.
 This includes the Red Card you use to pay for orders and a delivery bag.